Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 ### Subscription
 Subscription is bridge between Observable and Observer, which is created by Observable and used by the Observer.
-So, it must hold the data (which will be emitted), observer (which is owner of subscription) and also it must provide the option to be cancelled during emitting.
+So, it must hold the data (which will be emitted), observer reference (which is owner of subscription) and also it must provide the option to be cancelled during emitting.

 #### Class definition
 We will define abstract class for all subscriptions, which will implement common (simple) methods and child classes will now what is stored in data and how it must be emitted.